koutheir/binary-security-check/README.md

   -l FILE, --libc=FILE  Set the path of the C runtime library.
   -i SPEC, --libc-spec=SPEC  Use an internal list of checked functions as
                  specified by a specification.
+  -n, --no-libc  Assume that input files do not use any C runtime libraries.
   -v, --verbose  Verbose logging.
   -h, --help     Show this screen.
   --version      Show version.